zachflower/eloquent-interactions/README.md

 }
 ```

 To execute the Interaction, you can call the static `run()` method on the class.
 As the Interaction's `$validations` property defines the expected inputs, a simple key-value array should be passed to `run()` with the expected input.
-This method will return a new instance of the `\EloquentInteractions\Outcome` class.
+This method will return a new instance of the `\ZachFlower\EloquentInteractions\Outcome` class.
 To check the success of the outcome, a boolean `$valid` property will be set on the `Outcome` object, with `TRUE` meaning the input validation passed, and `FALSE` meaning it failed.
 If the validation failed, all validation errors will be stored in the `$errors` property on the `Outcome` object.
 If validation passes, the value returned from the `execute()` method will be stored in the `$result` property on the `Outcome` object.

 ```php
 >>> $outcome = ConvertMetersToMiles::run(['meters' => 100]);